 Demand Corporate Accountability

 Robbins LLP is committed to the principle that the officers and directors of publicly traded corporations should be held accountable to the owners of the enterprise – the shareholders.
-When poor decisions, violations of corporate policies and blatant misconduct by officers and directors cause the value of a company’s stock to decline, shareholders can seek justice.
+When poor decisions, violations of corporate policies, and blatant misconduct by officers and directors cause the value of a company’s stock to decline, shareholders can seek justice.

-Robbins LLP assists individual and institutional shareholders who demand corporate accountability, integrity and honesty from their corporate executives by taking aggressive legal action against company insiders, such as the executive officers, directors or board members, who harmed the corporation through their wrongdoing.
-Through legal action asserting shareholders’ rights, a single shareholder can act on the company’s behalf to remedy the harm caused to shareholders, strengthen and protect the company from future wrongdoing and improve shareholder confidence in the company’s leadership.
+Robbins LLP assists individual and institutional shareholders who demand corporate accountability, integrity, and honesty from their corporate executives by taking aggressive legal action against company insiders, such as the executive officers, directors or board members, who harmed the corporation through their wrongdoing.
+Through legal action asserting shareholders’ rights, a single shareholder can act on the company’s behalf to remedy the harm caused to shareholders, strengthen and protect the company from future wrongdoing, and improve shareholder confidence in the company’s leadership.

 What Is A Shareholder Derivative Action?

-A shareholder derivative action is a lawsuit brought by a shareholder or group of shareholders for the benefit of a corporation that challenges the breaches of fiduciary duty by officers and directors of the corporation.
+A shareholder derivative action is a lawsuit brought by a shareholder or group of shareholders for the benefit of a corporation that challenges the breaches of fiduciary duty to shareholders by officers and directors of the corporation.
 Through this type of legal action, investors can hold wrongdoers accountable.
 A successful lawsuit can restore wholeness to a company, while also improving its governance practices and preventing repeat offenses.